roderickwoodman/iv-doordash/README.md

 THIS is **DoorDash Chat ("DD-Chat")**.
 It's the app that lets you communicate in real-time with anyone else who has an Internet connection.
 Of course, there is no such thing as having too many chat apps.
 So here is how to get started...

-## Connecting to a Locally Running App
+## Connecting to the Locally Running App

 ### System and browser requirements
 * [Node](https://nodejs.org/en/download/]) 7.0.0 or later.